 \subsection{Implementation and Model Configuration}

-During abstraction, we invoke the \emph{srcML} tool~\cite{7816536} to convert source code into an XML format including tags to identify literals, keywords, identifiers, and comments.
-This helps in separating user-defined identifiers and string literals (the largest part of the vocabulary) from the language keywords (a limited set).
-Then, ID replacement is performed by a dedicated procedure that we implemented.
-To check whether before-fix copies and after-fix copies are different without considering irrelevant characters (i.e., white spaces and new lines), we input the XML produced by srcML into the \emph{Gumtree Spoon AST Diff} tool.
-It is to be noted that our approach is not bound to the above-mentioned third-party tools.
-As an alternative, one can use any software that can identify user-defined entities and can check the difference while ignoring irrelevant characters.
+During the abstraction phase, we rely on the \emph{srcML} tool~\cite{7816536} to convert source code into an XML format including tags to identify literals, keywords, identifiers, and comments.
+This helps in separating user-defined identifiers and string literals (the largest part of the vocabulary) from language keywords (a limited set).
+Then, ID replacement is performed by a dedicated tool that we implemented.
+To check whether before and after-fix copies are different, we input the XML produced by \emph{srcML} into the \emph{Gumtree Spoon AST Diff}~\cite{falleri:hal-01054552} tool.
+The purpose of using \emph{Gumtree Spoon AST Diff} is to achive a fine-grained diff which can ignore irrelevant changes such as whitespaces and/or new line characters.
+It should be noted that \our is not bound to the above-mentioned third-party tools.
+As an alternative, one can use any utility that identifies user-defined entities and performs a diff.

-We built our encoder-decoder model on top of \emph{tf-seq2seq}~\cite{tensorflow2015-whitepaper}, a general purpose encoder-decoder framework.
-To configure it, we learn on previous research applying machine translation to solve software engineering tasks (other than vulnerability prediction), e.g.~\cite{Tufano_2019,DBLP:journals/tosem/TufanoWBPWP19}.
-Hence, we rely on a bidirectional encoder as it generally outperforms unidirectional encoder.
-We use a Long Short-Term Memory (LSTM) network~\cite{HochreiterHochreiter1997} to act as the Recurrent Neural Network (RNN) cell, which was shown to perform better than the common alternatives (simple RNNs or gated recurrent units) in other software engineering prediction tasks~\cite{lstmcomparison2019, lstmcomparisonwebsite}.
-Bucketing and padding are used to deal with the variable length of the sequences.
-To strike a balance between performance and training time, the combination used is 1-layer encoder and 2 layer-decoder both with 256 units.
+Our encoder-decoder model is built on top of \emph{tf-seq2seq}~\cite{tensorflow2015-whitepaper}, a general-purpose encoder-decoder framework.
+To configure it, we learn from previous works that apply machine translation to solve software engineering tasks other than vulnerability prediction, \eg~\cite{Tufano_2019,DBLP:journals/tosem/TufanoWBPWP19,garg2022cerebro}.
+Thus, we rely on a bidirectional encoder as it generally outperforms a unidirectional encoder~\cite{bahdanau2014neural}.
+We use a Long Short-Term Memory (LSTM) network~\cite{HochreiterHochreiter1997} to act as the Recurrent Neural Network (RNN) cell, which was shown to perform better than other common alternatives like simple RNNs or gated recurrent units, in other software engineering prediction tasks~\cite{lstmcomparison2019,lstmcomparisonwebsite}.
+Bucketing and padding are used to deal with the variable length of sequences.
+To strike a balance between performance and training time, we utilize AttentionLayerBahdanau as our attention class, configured with 2 layered AttentionDecoder and 1 layered BidirectionalRNNEncoder, both with 256 units.